Reasonable accommodation: Competing accommodation needs

 Rarely, two people will need accommodations that conflict with each other.
 Creative problem solving may be required to find ways to accommodate both people.
 For example, the United States Department of Justice recommends that if a program serves a person with a service dog and a person who is allergic to dogs, that the program separate them physically, by asking them to stay in different rooms or on opposite sides of the same room.
 In some cases, the accommodations that are practical may not be the first choice for all participants.
 For example, a person who has a hearing impairment may not be able to understand the artificial voice generated by the text-to-speech device used by a person who is unable to speak, so they may have to find a way to communicate that does not rely on that device, even if the non-speaking person would prefer to use that device.

 Europe

 United Kingdom

-The laws of England, Wales, and Scotland require employers to make reasonable accommodations for disabled employees, initially under the Disability Discrimination Act 1995, and now under the Equality Act 2010.
-Failure to do so can give rise to a complaint by an employee to an employment tribunal.
+The laws of England, Wales, Scotland and Northern Ireland require employers to make reasonable accommodations for disabled employees, as well as providers of various services (including schools, colleges and universities) to do likewise for disabled pupils, students and service users.
+This duty originally arose under the Disability Discrimination Act 1995, and is now dealt with by the Equality Act 2010 (except in Northern Ireland).
+Failure to do so can give rise to a complaint by an employee to an employment tribunal or to the civil courts or other tribunals (in non-employment contexts).